 Gitpod comes with great support for Java builtin.
-Still depending on your particular project you might want to further optimize the experience.
+Still, depending on your particular project you might want to further optimize the experience.

-In order to setup your project, you should run
+To set up your project, you should run

 gp init in the terminal first.
 This will create the two configuration files needed to explain Gitpod what your project needs.